stellasia/stellasia.github.io/_posts/2020-02-02-wrapping-custom-mode-into-sklearn-estimator.md

 ## Final word

-As already said, the advantage is that now, our model can be used in conjunction with any other sklearn tools: pipelines, grid search to optimize the hyper parameters (`n_seasonal_components` and `penalty`)...
+As already said, the advantage is that now, our model can be used in conjunction with any other sklearn tools: pipelines, grid search to optimize the hyper parameters (`n_seasonal_components`)...
 This includes the model persistence tools!
 Meaning we can dump a fitted `TSEstimator`:

 ```python
 from joblib import dump